Ridwan0110/redu_logger/README.md

 # Codes...
 ```
 Here, the argument `is_main` is not used.
 This is crucial for Multi-Log to work properly.
 There can only be one main file, which will run the other files internally, and in their initialization of the logger, `is_main` has to be set to **False**.
 But we didn't set it here because it is set to **False** by default.
 There is more to setting up Multi-Log properly.
-Look into the wiki to learn more.
+Look into the WikI to learn more.

 ### Logging remotely: